 According to the Rainforest Action Network, parks like that of the Xingu make up about 20% of the Brazilian Amazon, and 70% of its protected areas.
 These groups reportedly defend the region from deforestation with weapons, ensuring the preservation of plant and animal life.
 In recent times, however, this has proved futile.

 Their diets compose of manioc, birds and fish.
 Only fish with scales are eaten, and only about three species of birds are consumed (curassow, guan and Jacobins).
 Per Dr Dran James on Xingu Indians, these groups take advantage of the bountiful wild fruits in the rainforest and determine what is edible by observing what the monkeys eat.

 Longhouses feature prominently in Xingu communities.
 These are spacious ‘huts’ with two doors on opposite sides and straw for roofs.
 There are no windows, meaning that light and ventilation come in and occur through the doors.
 According to Paul Guinness, one longhouse is big enough to take in a passenger jet.
 They take about six months to build and accommodate about forty people.

 Common areas are left around the longhouses.
 Many of the Xingu bury their dead in these areas in front of their homes.
-A special ceremony called the Kuarup occurs to primarily honour the dead, but also undergo other rites of passage such as initiation of girls into the Xingu society.
+A special ceremony called the Kuarup occurs to primarily honour the dead, but also to undergo other rites of passage such as the initiation of girls into the Xingu society.

-Some economic activities include catching of fish with wooden traps and canoes.
+Some economic activities include catching fish with wooden traps and canoes.
 Men usually make these traps and go out to fish, while women and children collect the fish and bake it.
 Salt is also made by the women in these communities.
 In moitará, the system of trade between villages, items such as food, spices, necklaces and ceramics are traded.
 Men trade amongst men and women among women.